-After a minimum of four doctoral seminars and completion of the Graduate Research & Writing course and the Graduate Teaching course (22 hours), each student is required to teach in his or her major field under the direct supervision of his or her advisor and assist in the development of a course syllabus, a teaching plan, and the assignment of course grades.
+After a minimum of four doctoral seminars and completion of the Graduate Research & Writing course and the Graduate Teaching course (22 hours), each student is required to teach in his or her major field under the direct supervision of his or her advisor.
 For more information see the MABTS Catalog.
 At the discretion of the Doctoral Programs Committee, other arrangements may be made to fulfill this requirement, especially for students whose second language is English.
 The following regulations serve as guidelines for students teaching under the requirements of the Doctor of Philosophy program:

-- The Academics Office will keep the Doctoral Programs Office informed of the teaching assignments for PhD students. - In order to fulfill the teaching requirement, the student must have completed the Graduate Research & Writing course (3 credit hours), the Graduate Teaching course (3 credit hours), and four seminars (16 credit hours). - To teach in any field, the student must have completed at least two seminars in that field.
+- In order to fulfill the teaching requirement, the student must have completed the Graduate Research & Writing course (3 credit hours), the Graduate Teaching course (3 credit hours), and four seminars (16 credit hours). - To teach in any field, the student must have completed at least two seminars in that field.
 Any exception must be approved by the Doctoral Committee. - A minimum of three days of classroom teaching under the supervision of a professor is required.
 Special permission is needed for teaching online classes. - The student is responsible for staying in contact with the chair of his or her major department to be sure that his or her required teaching responsibilities are carried out during the duration of his or her program. - The teaching assignment is made through the Academics Office upon the recommendation of the chair of the major department.
 Although students have the opportunity to express their preferences concerning the course to be taught, the final selection of the subject is made by the chair of the respective department in accordance with overall instructional needs within the department's curriculum offerings.

-- A departmental supervisor (either the student's advisor or another supervisor appointed by the department chair) will be appointed by the chair of the department for each student teacher in the program. - The student will assist the professor in preparing a printed syllabus and teaching schedule for the course to be taught.
-This syllabus must be approved in advance by the supervisor, and one copy must be filed with the Doctoral Office and one copy must be filed with the Academics Office. - The supervisor will arrange for at least one day of classroom observation to evaluate the student's performance.
-The observation is to be conducted by the supervisor or by someone appointed by the supervisor. - The student will have at least three conferences with his or her supervisor in connection with the class being taught: (1) a preliminary conference about the syllabus prior to the beginning of the course, (2) one evaluation conference during the process of teaching the course, and (3) a summary evaluation conference after the course is completed. - During the final evaluation conference, the supervisor will review any comments about the student teacher made on the class evaluation forms, will discuss the teaching experience with the student, and will complete a summary supervisor's evaluation report.
+A departmental supervisor (either the student's advisor or another supervisor appointed by the department chair) will be appointed by the chair of the department for each student teacher in the program. - The supervisor will arrange for at least one day of classroom observation to evaluate the student's performance.
+The observation is to be conducted by the supervisor or by someone appointed by the supervisor. - The student will have at least three conferences with his or her supervisor in connection with the class being taught: (1) a preliminary conference about the syllabus prior to the beginning of the course, (2) one evaluation conference during the process of teaching the course, and (3) a summary evaluation conference after the course is completed.

+• During the final evaluation conference, the supervisor will review any comments about the student teacher made on the class evaluation forms, will discuss the teaching experience with the student, and will complete a summary supervisor's evaluation report.
 The student will submit to the department chair a copy of the classroom evaluations and a copy of his or her own evaluation.
 Copies of these evaluations are also to be filed in the doctoral office.